ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 </div>

 ###### Authorization: policies
-After creating our certificates, we need to handle the autorization part, which we do by adding some policies to our certificate.
-This will indicate to AWS IoT who is connected.
+After creating our certificates and keys, we need to handle the autorization part, which we do by adding some policies to our certificate.
 When presenting our certificates on connect, AWS IoT now also knows what services we can access within the cloud.

 An example of such a policy: